globalfaisal/nextjs-template/README.md

 ## Vs Code settings and Debugging

 We added a set of specific settings that only apply to this project, that is shared with the rest of our teams by including them in the code repository.
-Also a convenient environment for debugging our application in case we run into any issues during development and See `launch.json` and `settings.json` inside `.vscode` directory
+Also a convenient environment for debugging our application in case we run into any issues during development.

+See `launch.json` and `settings.json` inside `.vscode` directory